 Mr. Burke has been involved in a wide variety of community and charitable activities, and frequently contributes columns about legal issues to the Salt Lake Tribune.
 He has advocated on behalf of military families, religious minorities, immigrants, cyclists, and crime victims.
 Mr. Burke has also provided pro bono services to community organizations such as the Utah Youth Soccer Association and the United States Soccer Federation.
 He was inducted into the Utah Youth Soccer Hall of Fame in 2016.

 Mr. Burke was honored as a “Utah Hero” for his public advocacy on behalf of Utah’s LGBT citizens.
-His work defending the rights of an abused lesbian teenager was chronicled in the book “Saving Alex” and the recent movie “Trapped: The Alex Cooper Story.”
+His work defending the rights of an abused lesbian teenager was chronicled in the book “Saving Alex” and the 2019 movie “Trapped: The Alex Cooper Story.”

 In his capacity as the Firm’s general counsel, Mr. Burke provides legal advice to the Firm’s management and coordinates the Firm’s legal affairs.